Travz08/hackathon-term2/README.md

 $ guard init livereload
 ```

-you will need the chrome extention for live reload found here : https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei
+You will need the chrome extention for live reload, which is found here: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei

 ## Feature development and use of Ruby gems / APIs
-The following gems were used: (this whole section can be copied to your gemfile )
+The following gems were used: (this whole section can be copied to your gemfile)
 ```
 # For Sign Up / Login / Logout
 gem	'Devise' (~> 4.2)